intermine/im-docs/docs/support/upgrade.rst

 Maven
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We use Maven to manage InterMine dependencies, including your mine-specific data sources.
-Please install Maven locally.

 .. code-block:: base